davidfmiller/rmr-popover/README.md

 # popover

-... is a YUI 3 module for creating simple popover widgets.
+... is a JavaScript module for creating simple popover widgets.

 See it in action [http://davidfmiller.github.io/popover/](http://davidfmiller.github.io/popover/).